adam-r-kowalski/atom/README.md

 ### Named Arguments

-Wave supports named arguments, which can improve the readability of your code.
+Atom supports named arguments, which can improve the readability of your code.
 Here is an example of using named arguments:

 ```atom
 test "named arguments" {